 We formalize our logic for an imperative, concurrent language with a mutable heap, whose commands are defined in Fig. 6.
-We assume as given some expression language for integer-typed expressions e and boolean expressions e, with the usual operations.
-Commands like assignments, conditionals, loops, parallel composition and sequential composition are standard.
+We assume as given some expression language for integer-typed expressions e and boolean expressions b, with the usual operations.
+Commands like assignments, conditionals, loops, parallel composition and sequential composition are standard; parallel compositions can be nested to create programs with more than two concurrent threads.
 Programs interact with the heap via read and store commands x:=[e] and [e]:=e, as well as x:=alloc(e), which allocates a single heap location, initializes its value to e, and assigns the resulting pointer to x; an extension to allocating multiple heap locations at once is straightforward.
-Like other CSLs, we formalize our logic for a single shared resource; threads can use the command atomic e to atomically execute the command e while having access to the shared resource.
+Like other CSLs, we formalize our logic for a single shared resource; threads can use the command atomic cto atomically execute the command c while having access to the shared resource.
 However, our approach is not limited to having a single shared resource, and multiple resources are supported in our implementation analogous to other CSLs [Brookes 2004; O'Hearn 2004].